anagrosch/fl_lstm_rnn/server_side/README.md

 Opens server socket and waits for connections from clients to be used for aggregation.
 Saves each client's IP address as a Python dictionary.
-Each key is randomly assigned 0 or 1.
+Each key is assigned 0.

-A value of 1 means the client's model will be used in the next round of aggregation.
-A value of 0 means the client is not part of the next sample.

 The Python dictionary is saved to `/outputs/client_info.pkl`.

+Sends the model parameters currently saved to `/outputs/final_weights.pkl` to each client.
+(This functionality is currently commented out)

 Must run initialization before collecting client models.
+Only need to run when adding new clients to the approved client dictionary.

+Cannot run with another flag set.

 To execute, run command:
 ```